 Dr. Jay W. Richards

-Jay W. Richards, Ph.D., serves as senior fellow at the Discovery Institute and is author of The New York Times bestselling books Infiltrated and Indivisible and author of Money, Greed, and God, which won a Templeton Enterprise Award in 2010.
+Jay W. Richards, Ph.D., is Assistant Research Professor in the School of Business and Economics at The Catholic University of America, a Senior Fellow at the Discovery Institute, and Executive Editor of The Stream.
+He has authored and co-authored many books, including the New York Times bestsellers Infiltrated and Indivisible, as well as Money, Greed, and God, The Privileged Planet and The Untamed God.
 He is also executive producer of several television documentaries, including The Call of the Entrepreneur and The Birth of Freedom.
 Richards’ articles and essays have been published in The Harvard Business Review, Washington Post, The Wall Street Journal, Investor’s Business Daily, Forbes, The Daily Caller, National Review, The Washington Times, The Philadelphia Inquirer, The Huffington Post, The American Spectator, and a wide variety of other publications.
 Richards’ work has been covered in The New York Times, The Washington Post, The Wall Street Journal, The Washington Times, Nature, Science, Astronomy, Physics Today, The Chronicle of Higher Education, American Enterprise, Congressional Quarterly Researcher, and The American Spectator.
 Richards has appeared on hundreds of radio and television programs.
 He has lectured at scores of academic conferences; on scores of college and university campuses in the United States, Europe, and Asia; at many think tanks in the U.S. and Europe; at scores of public policy meetings; and on several occasions to members of the U.S. Congress and U.S. congressional staff.
 Dr. Richards has a Ph.D., with honors, in philosophy and theology from Princeton Theological Seminary.
-He also has an M.Div., a Th.M. , and a B.A. with majors in political science and religion.
+He also has an M.Div., a Th.M., and a B.A. with majors in political science and religion

 Dr. Samuel Gregg